lauxov/minimax_tictactoe/README.md

 ## Features

-- Play against the computer bot
+- Play against the bot
 - Switch sides with the bot (X or O)
 - Sound effects for each move
 - Option to start a new game